 Riding your bicycle is a great experience.
 You’re outside taking in the sunlight, going at your own pace, and riding with friends and family.
 It’s a fun activity for everyone to do!
 Locals in Las Vegas ride their bicycles to and from work, around the city, and on the local trails.
 Many tourists also enjoy the beautiful city of Las Vegas by renting a bike to ride to and from local restaurants and casinos.
 It’s a healthy activity that gets people moving!
 However, everything can quickly take a turn for the worse when you’re involved in an accident with a car.
-If you’re in a bicycle accident, you are very likely to have potentially life-threatening injuries.
-Many things can go wrong with a bicycle accident.
+If you’re in a bicycle accident in Las Vegas, you are very likely to have potentially life-threatening injuries.
+Many things can go wrong with a bicycle accident and you want to make sure you have a good Las Vegas bicycle accident attorney.

 You may experience a hit-and-run or the driver may not have insurance.
 Other cars or bicyclists may also be involved.
 Nevada follows comparative negligence rules when a bicyclist is involved with a motor vehicle accident.
 This means that the plaintiff can collect compensation from the at-fault parties if they are found less than 51% responsible for the accident.
 Insurance companies will try to pay you the least amount of money they can.
 To ensure you get the most compensation, contact Dimopoulos Injury Law.
-Our bicycle accident attorneys in Las Vegas are experienced and will work hard to get you the compensation you deserve.
+Our Las Vegas bike accident lawyers are experienced and will work hard to get you the compensation you deserve.

 Table of Contents